 Due to the critical information contained within a donation tax receipt, these receipts must follow a specific format.
 According to the IRS, donation tax receipts should include the following information:

 - A statement confirming that the organization is a registered 501(c)(3) organization, along with its federal tax identification number

-- Type of contribution made (cash, goods, services)
+- The type of contribution made (cash, goods, services)

-- Additional information specifying if anything was received in exchange for the donation
+- Additional information specifying if the donor received anything in exchange for the donation

-- Name and signature of authorized representative of the organization
+- Name and signature of an authorized representative of the organization

 Can you create templates for your donation receipts?

 We recommend creating email and letter templates for your donation receipts.
 Templates help ensure that you include the information you need in all your receipts.
 They also save time by automating your receipts.

 Consider creating these types of donation receipt templates: